 Oberammergau has a railway stop (Bahnhof), but it doesn’t have a staffed train station or dedicated building.
 Near the railway stop there are several railway kiosks / ticket machines.
 You can buy and print train tickets there.

 Regional bus lines service the railway station, as well as a few other bus stops in town.
-If you’re an overnight guest in Oberammergau, you might even be able to use the regional bus or train network free of charge.
-This Tourism Office page explains what documents you need in order to qualify for free bus and train rides in the Ammergauer Alps area.
+If you’re an overnight guest in Oberammergau, you might even be able to use the regional bus or train network free of charge if your accommodation is part of the Königscard network.
+The Ammergau Alps Tourism website explains this free transportation benefit.

 Here are a few helpful transportation links: